BestTimesToVisit.com Logo

 When is the absolute best time to visit Aspen, and what should I expect?

 While Aspen is famous for its winter ski season (December-March), I personally find late September into October to be magical.
-The aspens turn a brilliant gold, the crowds thin out considerably, and you can still enjoy crisp hiking weather.
-Just be prepared for cooler evenings and pack layers, as mountain weather can change in an instant.
+The aspens turn a brilliant gold, the summer crowds have thinned, and the hiking is spectacular with crisp air.
+You'll still find plenty of restaurants and shops open, but with a more relaxed vibe and often better lodging rates than during peak ski season.

 Beyond skiing, what are some must-do activities in Aspen, especially for non-skiers?

 Don't let the ski reputation fool you; Aspen has a vibrant cultural scene year-round.
-Catch a performance at the Wheeler Opera House, explore the numerous art galleries downtown, or take a scenic drive up Independence Pass (when open) for breathtaking views.
-The John Denver Sanctuary is also a peaceful spot for a stroll and reflection.
+Catch a performance at the Wheeler Opera House, explore the numerous art galleries downtown (many are free to browse!), or take a scenic drive up Independence Pass (weather permitting, usually open late May to October) for breathtaking views.
+The John Denver Sanctuary is also a peaceful spot for a stroll.

-How do I get around Aspen without a car, and is it necessary?
+How do I get around Aspen without a car, and are there any local transportation quirks?

-Honestly, you likely won't need a car once you're in Aspen.
-The town is incredibly walkable, and there's a fantastic, free bus system that connects all four ski mountains and the surrounding areas.
-If you're staying in town, you can easily get to shops, restaurants, and trailheads on foot or by bike.
+Honestly, you probably won't need a car once you're in Aspen.
+The town is incredibly walkable, and there's a fantastic, free bus system that connects all four ski mountains (Aspen Mountain, Snowmass, Aspen Highlands, and Buttermilk) and runs frequently.
+It's efficient and a lifesaver, especially in winter when parking can be a nightmare.

 Ready to Plan Your Trip?